 This test is offered through Regent's Institute of Languages & Culture and should be arranged in advance.
 Please note, this is a diagnostic test for Regent’s University London only.
 For more information, or to arrange a test, please contact us: firstname.lastname@example.org

-Applying to study at RUL is a quick and easy process.
+Applying to study at Regent's is a quick and easy process.
 We accept direct applications, have no formal application deadlines and there is no application fee.

 Step 1 Apply

-Please complete an application form.
 You can apply in the following ways:

-Once you have completed the application form, you should send us the following supporting documents; these can be sent to us via email/post/fax:
+Once you have completed the application form, please send us the following supporting documents, by post, email or fax: